Kinetics of phase separation in thermally isolated critical binary fluids: Adiabatic Decomposition

-Since the experiments are in the critical region, any other temperature or volume dependence of $\calF$ will be ignored.
-As $T_c$ itself changes if the density changes, $\epsilon$ will be a function of both $T$ and $V$.
+As $T_c$ itself changes when the density changes, $\epsilon$ will be a function of both $T$ and $V$.
 However, for a system at constrained pressure, $T_c$ is a function of pressure only, so $\epsilon$ will be considered a function of $T$ and $P$ rather than $T$ and $V$.
 In that manner, the equation of motion for $V$, Eq.(\ref{dVdteq}), will not be used.